 Money purchase annual allowance

-This article explains what the money purchase annual allowance is, what triggers it and the impact on defined benefit schemes.
+This article explains what the money purchase annual allowance (MPAA) is, what triggers it and the impact on defined benefit schemes.

 Key facts